EXPERIENCE THE CULTURE OF SIX NATIONS OF THE GRAND RIVER

 Chiefswood is rich in history, both Mohawk and English cultures, and is an eye opening glimpse into 19th century life through the eyes of a young poetess.

-You can visit Chiefswood National Historic Site all year round, From May to September through walk ins and/or upon request in the off season.
+You can visit Chiefswood National Historic Site all year round, from May (Victoria Day Weekend) to October (Thanksgiving Weekend) Tuesday to Sunday from 10:00am – 3:00pm walk ins are welcome and/or upon request in the off season.

 To learn more about CHIEFSWOOD NATIONAL HISTORIC SITE,